ArturoDucasse/Face-Recognition-Back-End/README.md

 # Face-Recognition-Back-End

 # Description
-Project website that enables the user to detects if the photo submited has an face on it
+Website that enables the user to detects if the photo submited has an face on it
 # Prerequisites
 - bcrypt